XeroAPI/XeroAPI.Net/README.md

 Note: Unless you're looking to debug the library, you don't need to download the source code and compile it yourself.
 Each release is published to the NuGet package repository (http://nuget.org/List/Packages/XeroAPI.Net).

+If you have any questions or problems using this library, have a look at the Xero API Answers site (http://answers.xero.com/developer/).

 Features
 --------